aws-samples/serverless-test-samples/python-test-samples/async-architectures/async-lambda-dynamodb/README.md

 - `make deploy.g` -  Deploy the project to the AWS cloud for the first time.
 - `make deploy`   -  Deploy subsequent changes to the AWS cloud.
 This command uses a saved configuration file for configurations.

+The deploy process accepts a parameter named `DeployTestResources`.
+The allowed values for this parameter are `true` and `false`.
+If you pass `true` as this parameter's value CloudFormation will attempt to deploy the test event listener and storage resources
+(Lambda and DynamoDB) to your account.
+If you pass `false` these resources will not be deployed.

 [[top]](#asynchronous-integration-test-with-lambda-event-listener-and-dynamodb)

 ## Run the tests